seattlebiker/DS248X-1Wire-Master-Library/README.md

 By running the example code, you should see something like the below.
 I have the following on the Microlan (1-wire bus):

-1) a singe DS2323 connected to a MetOne raingauge reed switch (over a 25 foot cable).
+1) a single DS2323 connected to a MetOne raingauge reed switch (over a 25 foot cable).
 2) a DS2438 Smart Battery monitor
 3) two DS1820 temperature sensors